mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * A new section about Audit logs on resources has been added to the documentation.
 [Read more](../privacy/audit-logs.md)
 * A new section about how to add HTML or JSON content coming from Adobe Experience Cloud Asset library to an offer representation has been added to the documentation.
 [Read more](../offers/offer-library/add-representations.md#html-json)
 * Added a new page on journey lifecyle.
 [Read more](../building-journeys/journey-end.md)
-* Updated the Wait activity page has been updated.
+* Updated the Wait activity page.
 [Read more](../building-journeys/wait-activity.md)
-* Added the the list of Adobe Journey Optimizer datasets with query examples.
+* Added the list of Adobe Journey Optimizer datasets with query examples.
 [Read more](../start/datasets-query-examples.md.md)
+* The Allowed list page has been moved to the Configuration section.
+[Read more](../configuration/allow-list.md)
+* The Suppression list page has been updated.
+[Read more](../configuration/manage-suppression-list.md)

 ## May 2022 {#may-2022}